ryancdickson/staging/docs/BR.md

 Prior to 2023-09-15, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements or the profile specified in version 1.8.6 of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
 Effective 2023-09-15, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements.

+Effective 2027-09-15, the CA SHALL only issue Subordinate CA Certificates adhering to [Section 7.1.2.7 - Server Authentication Subordinate CA Certificate Profile](#7127-server-authentication-subordinate-ca-certificate-profile) and [Section 7.1.2.8 - Server and Client Authentication Subordinate CA Certificate Profile](#7128-server--and-client-authentication-subordinate-ca-certificate-profile).

+Any Subordinate CA certificate that does not conform to [Section 7.1.2.7 - Server Authentication Subordinate CA Certificate Profile](#7127-server-authentication-subordinate-ca-certificate-profile) or [Section 7.1.2.8 - Server and Client Authentication Subordinate CA Certificate Profile](#7128-server--and-client-authentication-subordinate-ca-certificate-profile) MUST be revoked prior to 2028-06-15.

 ### 7.1.1 Version number(s)

 Certificates MUST be of type X.509 v3.